pinpoint-apm/pinpoint/pages/techdetail.md

 We wanted Pinpoint to enable code-level tracing.
 However, it had a problem in terms of increasing data size.
 Every time data with a high degree of precision is sent to a server, due to the size of the data it increased network usage.

 To solve such a problem, we adopted a strategy by creating a constant table in a remote HBase server.
 Since there will be an overload to send data of "method A" to Pinpoint Collector each time, Pinpoint Agent converts "method A" data to an ID and stores this information as a constant table in HBase, and continue tracing data with the ID.
-When a user retrieves trace data on the Website, the Pinpoint web searches for the method information of the corresponding ID in the constant table and reorganize them.
+When a user retrieves trace data on the Website, the Pinpoint Web searches for the method information of the corresponding ID in the constant table and reorganize them.
 The same way is used to reduce data size in SQLs or frequently-used strings.

 ### Handling Samples for Bulk Requests